arescentral/arescentral.org/news/antares-0-4-0-released.rst

 Antares 0.4.0 Released
 ======================

 `Antares 0.4.0`_ has been released.
-This is a hotfix release, fixing two related issues:
+This release fixes several issues:

 * Issue 18 (Briefing points clipped at edge of map)
 * Issue 20 (Smearing in third tutorial)